-If you’re still not clear on the issue, the safest bet is to classify the worker as an employee – but do seek the advice of your accountant or attorney before doing so.
-In addition, the IRS can help make the determination for you via Form SS-8 Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+If you’re still not clear on the difference between the two classifications, the safest bet is to classify the worker as an employee.
+Make sure to seek the advice of your accountant or attorney before doing so.
+In addition, the IRS can help determine for you via Form SS-8 Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 There is a safe harbor!